knieriem/markdown/README.md

 [Go]: http://golang.org/

 Support for HTML output is implemented, but Groff and LaTeX output have not been ported.
-The output should be identical to that of peg-markdown.
+The output is identical to that of peg-markdown.

 A simple benchmark has been done by comparing the